sparkutils/quality/docs/sqlfunctions.md

       All the alternatives correlate to their pre Spark 4 non-sql versions.

       ruleSuiteVariables must be registered via the register_rule_suite scala functions.

-      **NB** You should use the default compilation options if you are nesting or chaining runners per #110.
     alternatives:
       - "rule_folder_runner( ruleSuiteVariable, starter ) - Spark derives the output expression type from starter, this often does not match nullability expectations, as such specifying the DDL is preferred and more reliable"
-      - "rule_folder_runner( ruleSuiteVariable, starter, debug, ddl ) - additionally allows entering debug mode and returns each matching rule's output expression results so you can see changes between folds"
+      - "rule_folder_runner( ruleSuiteVariable, starter, ddl, debug ) - additionally allows entering debug mode and returns each matching rule's output expression results so you can see changes between folds"
       - |
-        rule_folder_runner( ruleSuiteVariable, starter, compile, debug, variablesPerFunc, variableFuncGroup, forceRunnerEval, ddl, forceTriggerEval)
+        rule_folder_runner( ruleSuiteVariable, starter, ddl, debug, variablesPerFunc, variableFuncGroup) This version provides two additional compilation options, these are typically not needed.
-        This version provides the full configuration options available from the ruleFolderRunner.
+    tags:
+      - variable
+      - runner
+      - Spark4
+  collect_runner:
+    description: |
+      collect_runner( ruleSuiteVariable ) processes the rule suite stored at ruleSuiteVariable using the DQ runner as if calling collectRunner directly.

+      The optional ddl type is used to control nullability and the type exactly, defaulting to Spark deriving the type that is collected, the default of flattening flattens any nested arrays returned by the output expressions and the includeNulls, by default, filters out any null values.

+      ruleSuiteVariables must be registered via the register_rule_suite scala functions.
+    alternatives:
+      - "collect_runner( ruleSuiteVariable, ddl ) - Spark derives the output expression type from the output expressions, this often does not match nullability expectations, as such specifying the DDL is preferred and more reliable"
+      - "collect_runner( ruleSuiteVariable, ddl, flatten ) - additionally setting flatten to false, returning collections of nested arrays for array type OutputExpressions"
+      - "collect_runner( ruleSuiteVariable, ddl, flatten, includeNulls ) - includeNulls keeps null values, encoding results should use Option with Scala Encoders"
+      - |
+        collect_runner( ruleSuiteVariable, ddl, flatten, includeNulls, variablesPerFunc, variableFuncGroup) This version provides two additional compilation options, these are typically not needed.
     tags:
       - variable
       - runner